In this guide

 SMSF assets that need to use the proportionate method for ECPI are those where the assets for accumulation members and retirement-phase members are mixed and there is no distinction discernible to members as to which assets belong to which phase.

-The ATO says that super trustees that hold all fund assets in retirement phase for part but not all the income year, can now use the proportionate method for calculating ECPI.
+Changes to the ECPI rules came into effect for the 2022 financial year onward and now allow super fund trustees holding all fund assets in retirement phase for part but not all of the income year to now use the proportionate method for calculating ECPI.

 Leave a Reply